cbare/cbare.github.io/index.md

 title: J. Christopher Bare
 ---

 Building software tools that enhance the ability to create and discover.
-Machine learning, programming languages, and life-sciences.
+Machine learning and software engineering applied to life-sciences and human health.

 Currently:
-* ...in between things...
+* ...looking for the next thing...

 Formerly:
 * Applying machine learning to on-demand text-based primary care medicine at [98point6][8].
-* creating a software platform for health and wellness at [Arivale][1].
+* Creating a software platform for health and wellness at [Arivale][1].
-* building for open science and reproducible research at [Sage Bionetworks][2].
+* Building tools for open science and reproducible research at [Sage Bionetworks][2].
-* crowdsourcing answers to biomedical questions with [DREAM challenges][3].
+* Crowdsourcing answers to biomedical questions with [DREAM challenges][3].
-* reverse-engineering the regulation of gene expression at the [Institute for Systems Biology][4].
+* Reverse-engineering the regulation of gene expression at the [Institute for Systems Biology][4].
-* contributing to research [papers][5].
+* [publications][5] (ORCID: [0000-0003-1006-1491][9]).

-This is my **[online notebook][7]** - a collection of stuff possibly related to programming, data-science, machine-learning, deep-learning, natural-language-processing, life-science...
+This is my **[online notebook][7]** - a collection of stuff possibly related to programming, data-science, machine-learning, deep-learning, natural-language-processing, life-science.
+On any given topic, I might know what I'm talking about or I might just be curious.
+Mostly, the latter.

 Old stuff still lives on the old [Digithead's Lab Notebook][6].